 What we hope to achieve

-This shift to directed grantmaking in the priority areas of Increasing Access to Children’s Health and Dental Insurance Coverage and Preventing and Reducing Childhood Trauma is effective February 1, 2019.
+This shift to strategic grantmaking in the priority areas of Increasing Access to Children’s Health and Dental Insurance Coverage and Preventing and Reducing Childhood Trauma is effective February 1, 2019.

 Responsive grantmaking continues